Progress in Technology for Polyolefins Production III

-This TCGR multi-client study was launched in September 2020 and is slated for completion in December 2020.
-The study’s scope, and specific contents (as depicted in the TofC on page 4 of the updated proposal, available for download here) reflect the inputs from a group of “charter” subscribers who have indicated their priorities for coverage, areas to be expanded/deepened and focal points for emphasis in “voice of customer” interviews.
+This TCGR multi-client study was launched in September 2020 and completed in December 2020.
+The study’s scope, and specific contents (as depicted in the TofC on pages 7-13 of the presentation, available for download here) reflect the inputs from a group of “charter” subscribers who have indicated their priorities for coverage, areas to be expanded/deepened and focal points for emphasis in “voice of customer” interviews.
 These are leading industrial developers, suppliers, and end-users of polyolefin catalyst, process and resin technologies.

 The need for innovation in the polyolefins industry is clear.
 Without continuous development of products, processes and catalysts, a polyolefin producer or supplier of technologies and catalysts is doomed to commercial obsolescence within five to seven years.
 Moreover, it seems this cycle is becoming narrower, as consolidations within the value chain have been speeding up in recent years.

 As The Catalyst Group Resources (TCGR) has demonstrated via its multi- and select-client studies in the past, there is ongoing value-added in the R&D endeavor, whether it is (1) improved productivity from existing assets; (2) improving processes and obtaining value added from licensing or joint venturing cutting edge polyolefin catalyst or process advances; or (3) developing superior resins which can be sold for higher pricing.
 Indeed, the polyolefin industry has a rich history of innovation and the expectations for future advances are unquestioned.